 You need to talk with your audience, not at them.
 Build valuable connections by responding to comments and commenting on others’ posts.
 Answer customer questions.
 Retweet a famous person and include your own personal comment in the post.
 Tag followers in posts that you think will interest them.
 Publicly thank a local hero.
 Be witty and make people laugh.

 In other words, engage with people.

-One company who does a great job with their social media campaign is DiGiorno.
+One company that does a great job with its social media campaign is DiGiorno.
 If you follow their Twitter feed, you’ll probably engage, and you’ll definitely laugh.
-Most of their tweets are about pizza, but without the hard sell.
+Most of their tweets are about pizza but without the hard sell.
 And boy, do they get comments and audience engagement.

-Here’s a tweet playing off the uproar over IHOP’s recent decision to change their name.
+Here’s a tweet playing off the uproar over IHOP’s recent decision to change its name.

 And another where they retweeted a customer’s adorable dog with a pizza box in his mouth, and it made use of their tagline too.
 (Good boy!)

 When you engage with customers, you build valuable connections.
 Your followers are much more likely to share, like, comment, and hopefully BUY when they feel engaged.
 So stop playing the numbers game, and focus on nurturing relationships instead.

 Before you get started with a social media campaign, be sure you’ve got enough to say.
 One way to manage this is to put together a content calendar.
 Spend an hour every week planning what to post on social media.
 There are also a number of online planning tools that will allow you to schedule your posts in advance, which can be a huge time saver.